PhilomenaMusili/employee-pay-calculator/README.md

 License

 1. Introduction
-Employee Pay Calculator is a Java program that calculates the gross pay, withholding tax, and net pay of an employee based on the number of hours worked and the hourly rate of pay.
+Employee Pay Calculator is a Java program that calculates the gross pay, withholding tax, and net pay of an employee based on the number of hours worked and the hourly rate of pay.Its just a simple calculator app

 2. Features
 Calculates gross pay, withholding tax, and net pay based on user input